Lange99/FuelPriceBot/README.md

 # Where the data come from
 The data come from the [MISE(Ministero dello Sviluppo Economico) plattaform for the fuel price](https://carburanti.mise.gov.it/)

+# Try me
+You can try the bot by searching @langePriceFuelBot or at this [link](https://t.me/langePriceFuelBot)

 ## Contributing
 If you want to contribute to the project you can open a pull request or open an issue.